Are you a single mom? Do you need life insurance? Absolutely. Find out the best way to buy life insurance for single moms.

 As a single parent, it’s important that you provide a safety net for you and your kids – life insurance – to make sure your children are taken care of if you aren’t around.
 As a single mom (or single dad), this should be the first thing you take care of before planning for anything else.
-If you have gone through a divorce, you know all too well that putting the onus on your spouse to provide the monetary safety net your children may be a bad idea.
+If you have gone through a divorce, you know that putting the onus on your ex-spouse to provide the monetary safety net your children may be a bad idea.
 If you’ve suffered the death of your spouse, you know all too well how important life insurance is in a family’s financial plan.

 If you use a company that offers competitive quotes from several top-rated life insurance carriers, like AccuQuote, you’ll find out answers to all your questions quickly.
 Get quotes for 15, 20, 25 and 30-year terms and compare life insurance costs in just minutes.
 As a young, healthy mother, you may think that a couple hundred thousand dollars in coverage is going to cost an arm and a leg.
 Not true!
 You could get covered for as little as $40 a month.
 A life insurance policy that adequately covers your needs is exactly what you need to give you much needed peace of mind.

 Keep Reading and Learn How to Save Money for Life

 Content, articles, information and opinions expressed on the AccuQuote Blog, whether provided by the authors or public visitors to the website, are provided to help consumers make informed decisions regarding their insurance needs and options.
 Opinions expressed in the articles are strictly those of the authors and may not represent the view of AccuQuote, its officers, employees, clients or the companies whose products are offered by AccuQuote.